mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 You should be able to see all machines being used.

-Sample output (based on example configuration):
+Sample output (based on the :doc:`Example physical configuration</reference/example-physical-configuration>` section):

-..
-TODO: Add a link to the Example configuration section

 .. code-block :: text